 As temperatures begin to drop and winter approaches, your children will begin to spend more time indoors.
-To limit screen time this winter season, encourage your children to read more.
-Of course, this is easier said than done.
-Below are some tips on how to get your kids to read more during the winter and into the New Year.
+To make an effort to limit screen time this winter, encourage your children to read more.
+Of course, this can be easier said than done.
+Below are some tips on how to get your kids to read more and stay engaged in learning during the winter season and into the New Year.

 Stay on top of your child's education with the latest industry news and events.
 Fill out the form for updates directly to your inbox.